-Gitea itself is written in Go, so it's best to make yourself familiar with this language first.
+Forgejo itself is written in Go, so it's best to make yourself familiar with this language first.
 It's focused on being a very easy and maintainable language, so it should not be a big issue if you haven't heard of it yet.

 We currently sort patches on the following criteria:

-- (non-configurable) template changes or small tweaks that are not intended for upstream
+- (Non-configurable) template changes or small tweaks that are not intended for upstream

-- hot-fixes for urgent issues (like anti-spam measures) that are sometimes low quality and thus not upstream, but would require a proper solution in the software itself
+- Hot-fixes for urgent issues (like anti-spam measures) that are sometimes low quality and thus not upstream, but would require a proper solution in the software itself

-- cherry-picked commits of pending upstream PRs we want to include sooner
+- Cherry-picked commits of pending upstream PRs we want to include sooner.

-- add a user and group git
+- Add a user and group git

-- provide SSH to root
+- Provide SSH to root

-- setup a MySQL database
+- Set up a MySQL database

-giteaend enter the credentials into your app.ini
+forgejoend enter the credentials into your app.ini

-- install at least git make nodejs npm openssh-server librsvg2-bin(example package names from Debian Buster)
+git make nodejs npm openssh-server librsvg2-bin(example package names from Debian Buster)

 make HOSTNAME_FQDN=localhost deployment

-codeberg-test branch.
+codeberg-test branch by default.
 You can override this behaviour by specifying

-If you fixed an issue specific to Codeberg that should not go into the upstream repo or was refused there, but fits the criteria for our own repo written above, you can file an MR to our own fork of Gitea.
+If you fixed an issue specific to Codeberg that should not go into the upstream repo or was refused there, but fits the criteria for our own repo written above, you can file an MR to our own fork of Forgejo.
 Make sure to point your MR to the

 Warning Please note, that the branches may be force-pushed at certain times to make sure the Codeberg commits are well visible and maintainable at any time.
 This may lead to confusing behaviour of the merge requests, i.e. they seem to include commits you haven't made.

 If you face this issue, you can

 git rebaseyour commits onto the current Codeberg branch and force-push.
-Use

-git rebase origin/codeberg git push -f
+git rebase origin/codeberg

-If you want to help us improving our deployment scripts, check out the Codeberg-Infrastructure organization (only visible when logged in) and check out eventual configuration.
-We'd really appreciate to move away from Makefile and shell scripts and ask you to join the discussion there.
-Please make sure to first understand what the
+If you want to help us improve our deployment scripts, check out the Codeberg-Infrastructure organization.
+We'd really appreciate moving away from Makefile and shell scripts and ask you to join the discussion there.

 If you need help or feel stuck, need inspiration or advice, go ahead and ask the community.
 If you picked up an issue somewhere, feel free to ask your question there.
 Also, you can always ask in the Matrix channel at #email@example.com.